Trade directory · Wilmington metro · Delaware

 Do I need a license to paint houses in Wilmington, DE?

-Yes, Delaware requires a Home Improvement Contractor license for painting projects over $1,500.
-You must pass a written exam, provide financial statements, and maintain a $25,000 surety bond according to Delaware Division of Professional Regulation.
+Yes, Delaware requires a Home Improvement Contractor License for painting projects over $1,500.
+This involves passing a written exam, maintaining a $50,000 surety bond, and renewing every 2 years with continuing education requirements per the Delaware Division of Professional Regulation.

 Q/02